voiceflow/general-runtime/README.md

 ## [DIALOG](https://github.com/voiceflow/general-runtime/blob/9727599fff72fb7a3114229732fffa5410c03a23/lib/services/dialog/index.ts#L23)

-The Dialog Managment handler ensures the required entities in a slot are filled before sending the request to the next handler in the pipe.
-In case information is missing, the handler prompts the user for the missing entities and returns early from the pipes.
+The Dialog Managment handler ensures the required entities in an intent are filled before sending the request to the next handler in the pipe.
+In case information is missing, the handler prompts the user for the missing entities and returns [early](https://github.com/voiceflow/general-runtime/blob/9727599fff72fb7a3114229732fffa5410c03a23/lib/services/dialog/index.ts#L167) from the pipes flow.

 ## [RUNTIME](https://github.com/voiceflow/general-runtime/blob/f0f653753da42d67033598d3c228e460b4655863/lib/services/runtime/index.ts#L18)